cailafinn/CO600-SeriousCyberSec/docs/planning/QuestionPlan.md

 - "This clue seems to point in the direction of computer security.
 Which of the following describes what computer security is?"
-    *= Freedom from undesirable events in a system, either accidental or malicious* *= Freedom from desirable events in a system, either accidental or malicious* *= Freedom from deseriable events in a computer, either accidental or malicious*
+    *= Freedom from undesirable events in a system, either accidental or malicious* *= Freedom from desirable events in a system, either accidental or malicious* *= Freedom from desirable events in a computer, either accidental or malicious*